Sponsored by Tropical North Queensland

-Any wonder as the waterfall is surrounded by lush rainforest and the water cascades into a pristine waterhole, perfect for swimming on those tropical humid days.
+The waterfall is surrounded by lush rainforest.
+The water cascades into a pristine waterhole, perfect for swimming on those tropical humid days.
 Look for platypus in the late afternoon.
-There’s plenty of shady grassed areas for a picnic.
+There are plenty of shady grassed areas for a picnic.

 There are meant to be beautiful views of the Tablelands from Millaa Lookout.
 Worth a stop – we only had rain clouds to see!

-The viewing platform is at the top of these falls, but there is a muddy track (when it rains) taking you down to the bottom of the falls to see the cascading waterfall and rapids.
+The viewing platform is at the top of Zillie Falls, but there is a muddy track (when it rains) taking you down to the bottom of the falls to see the cascading waterfall and rapids.

-The tree ferns and jungle vines offer pretty surroundings on the short five-minute sealed track taking you down to the bottom of the falls.
+The tree ferns and jungle vines offer pretty surroundings on the short five-minute sealed track to the bottom of the falls.
 Ellinjaa Falls cascades over a series of lava columns.

 Hot Tip: Have a waterproof bag for your camera.
 We didn’t.
-Rain got on it and the camera died and we had to take this pic on our Samsung phone.
-Totally hated that $700 mistake having to buy a new one the next day.
+The rain got on it and the camera died and we had to take this pic on our Samsung phone.
+Totally hated that $700 mistake and having to buy a new one the next day.

-Not officially on the waterfall circuit but just off the Malanda-Atherton Rd is Malanda Falls, a cascade waterfall on the North Johnstone River.
+Not officially on the Atherton Tablelands Waterfall Circuit but just off the Malanda-Atherton Rd is Malanda Falls, a cascade waterfall on the North Johnstone River.